nus-cs2103-AY2122S1/ip/README.md

 Examples:

 - `event Yeri concert /at 2022-01-11` (date format supported)
-- `deadline Lunch with Wendy /at 1pm tomorrow` (date is treated as a string)
+- `event Lunch with Wendy /at 1pm tomorrow` (date is treated as a string)